Close the gap between what you say, what you do, and what customers experience across every touchpoint, every channel, every interaction.

 Service recovery as competitive advantage

-Technology + human touch balance and segment-led service design
+Technology plus human touch balance and segment led service design

-The channel challenge: partners you don't fully control as critical brand touchpoints
+The channel challenge: partners you do not fully control as critical brand touchpoints

 Building a Partner Operating System and economic alignment